Rental Car Tips For Banff You SHOULD Know

 However, most visitors enjoy the freedom of having a car to explore the Rockies.
 It allows them to visit popular sites outside peak hours, explore freely, pick quiet trails, and drive the Icefields Parkway on their schedule.
 Tour operator costs can also increase quickly if you’re a family or group.
 We could not imagine life without a car here, but we also do not live in the town center and frequent hikes far from the well-trodden.

-How Do I Rent a Car in Banff?
+How Do You Rent a Car in Banff?

 Third-party sites like Kayak, Expedia, and RentalCars.com search car companies and find the best price for you.
-The Calgary International Airport (YYC) is the most common place to rent a car for traveling around Banff.
-You can also search in the city of “Calgary,” which can occasionally lead to lower prices as there is no airport surcharge.
+The Calgary International Airport (YYC) is the most common place to rent a car to travel around Banff.
+You can also search at off-site locations, which occasionally leads to lower prices, as there is no airport surcharge.

-While renting away from the airport is a cheaper option, it’s often too much hassle to land in a new destination and take a taxi to the car rental location in the city.
-I find it easier and simpler just to rent from the airport, even if there is a surcharge.
-You’ll have to plan your itinerary and see if the cost savings outweigh the time you’ll spend doing this.
+While renting from the airport can be cheaper, it’s often a hassle.
+I find it easier and simpler to rent from the airport, even if there is a surcharge.
+You’ll have to plan your itinerary and see if the cost savings outweigh the time you spend doing this.

 There are also car rental locations in Banff and Canmore, but they are limited and typically cost more.
-Plus, you will spend quite a bit on getting to Banff or Canmore from Calgary on either the Banff Airporter, a bus service, or public transport.
-So, you will have to do your research to see all options.
-Our favorite car rental company in Canada is Enterprise; we have always had good experiences.
+Plus, getting to Banff or Canmore from Calgary on either the Banff Airporter, a bus service, or public transport will cost quite a bit.

 Car Rental at the Calgary Airport

-You can reserve airport rentals through Kayak and RentalCars.com.
-The Calgary Airport is an easy airport for such a large city.
-Navigating your way to the car rental section of the arrivals terminal in Calgary is easy and stress-free.
+We love the Calgary Airport and almost always have a pleasant experience at the airport for such a large city.
+Navigating to the car rental section of the arrivals terminal in Calgary is stress-free.
 The desks are well-staffed, friendly, and seldom yield a line.

 What Rental Car Companies Rent Cars at the Calgary International Airport?

-Avis, Enterprise, Thrifty, Dollar, Budget, and National are some major car companies available to rent a car from at the Calgary International Airport.
-Some smaller companies like ACE and Routes Car Rental are often slightly cheaper than established car rental companies.
+Avis, Enterprise, Thrifty, Dollar, Budget, and National are some major car rental companies at the Calgary International Airport.
+Some smaller companies, like ACE and Routes Car Rental, are often slightly cheaper than established companies.

 Car Rentals in Banff and Canmore

-Enterprise, Avis, and Hertz are the popular car rental companies in Banff.
+Enterprise, Avis, and Hertz offer limited rental pools in Banff.
 They are all located downtown and are easy to get to once you are in Banff.
 Enterprise is the only car rental company in Canmore.

 Collision Damage Waiver (CDW) insurance is always offered at the time of rental for an additional daily charge.
 Damage Waiver reduces your liability if you damage or lose the rental car.
-You don’t have to purchase CDW; it is optional and usually costs between $10-30 CAD per day of rental.
+You don’t have to purchase CDW; it is optional and usually costs between $10 and $ 30 CAD per day of the rental.

 If you have a US credit card, you may already have CDW insurance and not know it!
 Check your documentation and call your credit card company to find out.
 You may even consider signing up for a new credit card that offers this.